Qasim-DS/CodeAlpha_Python_Task/README.md

 Tell jokes.
 Open websites.
 Shut down the system when requested.

-**How to Use:**
-Download the Python script.
-Install the necessary libraries by running: bash
-Copy
-pip install SpeechRecognition pyttsx3 pywhatkit
-Run the script, and the assistant will start listening for commands.
-Ask it questions or give commands like:
-"What’s the time?"
-"Play music."
-"Tell me a joke."
-"Open YouTube."

-**Example:**
-arduino
-Copy
-Listening...
-You said: "What's the time?"
-The assistant responds: "The current time is 2:30 PM."

 Task 3:
 How can you create a Python program that allows the player to play Rock-Paper-Scissors against the computer?